cdcomey/DATACOM/README.md

 **Source-Agnostic 3D Data Visualization Engine**

-DATACOM is a general-purpose 3D visualization engine built with Rust and OpenGL, designed to serve as a visual terminal interface for real-time data streaming applications.
-Originally developed as a command-and-control interface for UAV swarm behavior, DATACOM has evolved into a flexible, source-agnostic platform capable of receiving and displaying multiple concurrent data streams.
+DATACOM is a real-time 3D visualization engine written in Rust, built on WebGPU (wgpu) with custom WGSL shaders.
+It functions as a visual terminal for live data streams: a server sends scene definitions, 3D models, and per-frame transform data over a custom binary TCP protocol, and DATACOM assembles and renders the scene in real time.
+Originally developed as a command-and-control interface for UAV swarm behavior, it has evolved into a source-agnostic platform capable of receiving and displaying multiple concurrent data streams.

+## Technical Highlights

+- **Custom binary streaming protocol** — hand-crafted TCP framing with CRC32 checksums, out-of-order chunk reassembly via an internal reorder buffer, retransmission requests, and graceful timeout handling.
+Chunks for multiple files can arrive interleaved and are reassembled by file ID and byte offset.
+- **Multi-pipeline WebGPU renderer** — five independent wgpu render pipelines (3D models, terrain, lines, text overlay, UI rectangles) with separate bind group layouts and WGSL shaders.
+Supports multiple simultaneous viewports, each with its own perspective camera.
+- **Multi-threaded streaming architecture** — dedicated listener and sender threads coordinate with the main render loop via mpsc channels, with no shared mutable state.
+Supports both finite file transfers and indefinite live data streams.
+- **HDF5 scientific data integration** — reads multi-dimensional trajectory datasets (position, rotation across timesteps) and maps them to a frame-by-frame behavior system with Euler-to-quaternion conversion.

 ## Features

-- **Source-Agnostic Design**: Accept data from any source with proper formatting
+- **Source-Agnostic Design**: Accept scene and transform data from any source with proper formatting
-- **Multi-Stream Support**: Display multiple incoming data streams simultaneously
+- **Multi-Viewport Support**: Multiple simultaneous viewports with independent cameras
 - **Real-Time Visualization**: Stream and visualize live data with low latency
-- **3D Rendering**: OpenGL-based rendering engine with support for complex scenes
+- **WebGPU Rendering**: wgpu-based engine with WGSL shaders and support for complex scenes
-- **Flexible Entity System**: Dynamic entity management with customizable behaviors
+- **Flexible Entity System**: Dynamic entity management with composable, frame-driven behaviors
+- **Multiple Data Modes**: Load scenes from JSON, HDF5 scientific data files, or live network streams

 ## Prerequisites